Introduction: Paris After Dark

 Typical Hours & When Things Happen

-Understanding Parisian night timing helps you plan properly.
-Aperitif Hour (5:00pm-7:30pm): This is happy hour when locals gather for a drink before dinner.
-Many bars offer lower prices during this period.
-Dinner (7:30pm-10:30pm): Restaurant service typically runs 7:30pm-11pm.
-Late diners arrive around 9:30pm-10pm.
-Post-Dinner Drinks (10:30pm-12:30am): After dinner, Parisians head to bars for cocktails or wine.
-This is prime time for bars and clubs begin filling around 11pm.
-Club Hours (11:00pm-6:00am): Clubs open at 11pm or midnight and often don’t hit peak capacity until 1am or 2am.
-Expect crowds from 2am-4am.
-Most clubs close by 5am-6am.
-Late-Night Food (12:00am-3:00am): After clubs close, many venues open specifically for post-club food.
-Late-night falafel shops, kebab stands, creameries, and bistros serve hungry revelers.
+Paris runs late, and knowing the rhythm keeps you from showing up to an empty club at 11pm.
+Aperitif Hour (5:00pm-7:30pm): The local happy hour, when people gather for a drink before dinner, and many bars drop their prices.
+Dinner (7:30pm-10:30pm): Restaurant service generally runs 7:30pm to 11pm, with late diners rolling in around 9:30pm or 10pm.
+Post-Dinner Drinks (10:30pm-12:30am): After dinner, Parisians move to bars for cocktails or wine; this is prime time, and clubs start filling around 11pm.
+Club Hours (11:00pm-6:00am): Clubs open at 11pm or midnight and often don’t peak until 1am or 2am, with the heaviest crowds from 2am to 4am and most closing by 5am or 6am.
+Late-Night Food (12:00am-3:00am): Once the clubs empty out, falafel shops, kebab stands, creameries, and a few bistros stay open to feed everyone on the way home.

 Cover Charges & Minimum Drinks